zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

-Note that after adding new configurations or platforms to your project, it may be necessary to disable and then re-enable the plug-in in order for the new configuration/platform to get the correct Ice settings.
+Note that after adding new configurations or platforms to your project, it may be necessary to disable and then re-enable the plug-in in order for the new configuration/platform to have the correct Ice settings.